Create feature flags

 -

-In the Name field, give the flag a unique name.
+In the Name field, enter a unique name.
 Valid keys contain alphanumeric characters, hyphens, and underscores, are limited to 64 characters, and cannot contain spaces.

 Note